sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 # Migrate from the single Docker image to Docker Compose

+Since Sourcegraph 3.13, deploying via Docker Compose is the recommended method for production deployments as it provides resource isolation between Sourcegraph services which makes it more scalable and stable.
+This page describes how to migrate from a single Docker image deployment to the Docker Compose deployment method.

 Sourcegraph's core data (including user accounts, configuration, repository-metadata, etc.), can be migrated from the single Docker image (`sourcegraph/server`) to the Docker Compose deployment by dumping and restoring the Postgres database.

 ## Notes before you begin